camiloCanclini/SFML-minGW-VSCode-StaticLib-OneClick-Configuration/README.md

 # SFML-minGW-VSCode-StaticLib-OneClick-Configuration2
 Hello everyone! i upload this repository as a backup and as a snapshoot of this "journey" :,D. Ok...well...you should be thinking, "What did you do?
 What happend?
 Why are you so cute?", for can you understand keep in mind that... i was 4 days without sleep for this problem, and because i am patient and capricious person :).
 I had a problem with the library SFML for c++.
 This library in principle doesn't run with Visual Studio Code, and usually it is installed in Visual Studio Community.
 Well... i dont like this last one :)...
 So decided to modify the VSC to run this beautifull library.
 And i couldn´t.
 But after 4 days without sleep i get the solution :D. Basically y modified the json c++  configuration to integrate the files of the library, and second problem i was...
 The button of run code didnt run the .exe.
 So i modified it too.
 And now i have the complete integration of this library with my VSCode. take it like a template for projects with SFML.
 I hope this repository can help some poor soul. :D

+*💀IMPORTANT-WARNING💀*

+You problaly must to change the paths of the library, likes the "Includes paths", or on the contrary these configuration wont work.